Vacation Research Scholarship

 - Non- Trust

-Undergraduate Science and Biomedical Science students have the opportunity to undertake 4-6 weeks work full time on a project within the Department of Anatomy and Neuroscience.
+Undergraduate Science and Biomedical Science students have the opportunity to undertake 4-6 weeks work full time on a project within the Department of Anatomy and Physiology.

 The scholarships can be held for 4-6 weeks by arrangement with your supervisor.
 In the Vacation Scholarship, the student will work in their supervisor’s laboratory on the design, execution and analysis of a series of experiments.
 It is important that a student first obtain the agreement of a supervisor before completing this form.

-The scholarship is tax free and will be paid as lump sum midway through your tenure.
+The scholarship will be paid as lump sum midway through your tenure.

 Disclaimer: The benefit amount for this award is approximate.
 It will be confirmed at the time of awarding and determined by the committee according to the terms of the award.